 A, but in ASCII the binary

 Come to the dark side

 Regards and sorry for the interruption, Lane here!
 I built Boot.dev to give you a place to learn back-end development the...hard way?
 I mean easy?
 Maybe the "heasy" way?
 I don't know.

 It's hard because you will have to write code... like a metric ton of code.
 It's easy because my courses have a built-in game that's pretty darn fun.
 Give it a try.

 ASCII Encoding 🔗

 Human Readability Rank: 1st 🔗

 Not all human language characters are possible using ASCII, but the most important ones are.
-ASCII is meant to be used in applications that need a simple way to represent Latin-based text, the Arabic numerals, and formatting characters like newlines and spacing.
+ASCII is meant to be used in applications that need a simple way to represent Latin-based text, Arabic numerals, and formatting characters like newlines and spacing.
 ASCII is based on how typewriters worked in the pre-computer days.